garybm/co-working-website/README.md

 ### Description

 This is a website design for a new Co-working space.
 My client would like to have an on-line presence that mirrors their in-person presence.
 The co-working space is not catering solely the tech community, my client would like to attract artists, daytraders, craftspeople, writers, counselors, more traditional business people.
-The space will have a luxurious, cool, and high-end feel.
+The space will have a luxurious, cool, and high.
 This co-working space is not like the conventional more "corporative" spaces in the market, but more "funky, local and fun".
 ### Research, Inspire, and Brainstorm
 I did some research about co-working spaces in San Francisco and get some ideas and inspirations from their websites that will help me integrate my client's request into the website.
 After my research I have decided to use a modern and elegant color scheme and font.
 The selected one unique font called "Futura".
 Below is an image of the color scheme and my text stules for the website.